blockdeep/libro/src/critical/Lack_of_Access_Control.md

 ## Why It Should Not Be Done

-The following code demonstrates a poor practice that can lead to issues:

 ```rust
 pub fn execute() { /* open access */ }
 ```

-In this example:
-- Explain the potential issue or lack of protection mechanisms.

 ## What Can Be Done Instead

-An improved version is shown below:

 ```rust
 pub fn execute(origin: OriginFor<T>) -> DispatchResult { ensure_root(origin)?; /* secure access */ }
 ```

-Explanation:
-- Detail how the changes provide safeguards or improvements.